All cards

 Annual fee $95Welcome offer 100,000 points -

-Hilton Honors American Express Aspire CardAmexThe Aspire is the only Hilton card worth keeping for non-Hilton-loyalists: $400 in Hilton Resort credits, $200 flight credit, $209 CLEAR+, an annual free night good at almost any Hilton, and complimentary Diamond status that turns regular Hilton stays into upgrades, premium Wi-Fi, and lounge access at select properties.
+Hilton Honors American Express Aspire CardAmexThe Aspire is the one Hilton card worth keeping even if you are not a Hilton loyalist, bundling $400 in Hilton Resort credits, a $200 flight credit, $209 CLEAR+, an annual free night good at almost any Hilton, and complimentary Diamond status that turns regular Hilton stays into upgrades, premium Wi-Fi, and lounge access at select properties.

 Annual fee $550Welcome offer 150,000 points -